 - Avoid out of network ATM fees.
 The average out of network ATM charges nearly $5 per transaction.
 It doesn’t make sense to pay money to access your money.

 - Start a garden and can/freeze the produce.

 - Buy generic when possible.

-- Take Uber as opposed to a taxi.
+- Take Uber or Lyft as opposed to a taxi.
 In most instances one or both can be the cheaper option.